Black Canadians in Ontario

 Black Canadians migrated north in the 18th and 19th centuries from the United States, many of them through the Underground Railroad, into Southwestern Ontario, Toronto, and Owen Sound.
 Black Canadians fought in the War of 1812 and Rebellions of 1837–1838 for the British.
-Some returned to the United States during the American Civil War or during the Reconstruction era.
+Some returned to the United States during the American Civil War or Reconstruction era.

 Initial immigrants

-Enslaved African Americans immigrated to British North America, now Canada, following the Act Against Slavery of 1793 that stipulated that enslaved people would become immediately free upon entering Canada.
-It also made it illegal to import slaves and children of slaves were free when they reached the age of 25.
+Formerly enslaved African Americans immigrated to British North America, now Canada, following the Act Against Slavery of 1793 that stipulated that enslaved people would become immediately free upon entering Canada.
+It also made it illegal to import enslaved people and children of enslaved peoples were free when they reached the age of 25.

 Word had spread through the United States that there were free black soldiers who served in the War of 1812 from British North America, which resulted in more African American immigrants.
-Some black people were brought to what is now Ontario as slaves of Loyalists who settled in Upper Canada after 1812.
-They settled along the Detroit, Niagara and the St. Lawrence Rivers.
+Loyalists who settled in Upper Canada after 1812 brought some enslaved black people to what is now Ontario.
+They settled along the Detroit, Niagara, and the St. Lawrence Rivers.